philroche/django-simplekeyvalue/README.rst

 simplekeyvalue
 ========================

-django-simplekeyvalue is a simple key value store for django.
+django-simplekeyvalue is a simple key value store for django inspired by https://github.com/sligodave/django-keyvalue.

+This is a little simpler that django-keyvalue as the value of the keyvalue pair is always an integer.
+It also allows for locking (select_for_update) when updating the values.

-Each entry will have an owner which is an instance of an existing model, a key which is a string and a value which is an integer.
+Each entry will have an owner (and optional co owner) which is an instance of an existing model, a key which is a string and a value which is an integer.

 Install
 ------------------------------------